SQL Server: Grant Permission To A Particular Table

 Here we will create a new user to perform SQL operations, let’s create a new user to set the access permission.

-Right click on Logins > Choose New Login
+Right-click on Logins > Choose New Login.

 Now let’s set permission to that user to particular operations on this table.
-Right click on Table > Choose Properties.
+Right-click on Table > Choose Properties.

 A table property window will appear.
-Choose Permission from the left tab, then click the Search button to find user/role.
+Choose Permission from the left tab, then click the Search button to find the user/role.

-Click On Browse button
+Click On the Browse button.

 Here we go, choose the grant option from the below portion for our new user, which allows the user access to perform operations on our selected table.
 Click Ok.

-Let’s disconnect our default user “sa”, to login with our new user, “shekhar”
+Let’s disconnect our default user “sa”, to log in with our new user, “Shekhar”.

 Provide the user details again.